AriFordsham/GHCWiki/memcpy-optimizations.md

 ## Test API

 The main test for this feature of GHC is `cgrun069`, located at `testsuite/tests/ghc-regress/codeGen/should_run/`.
+The user facing API is tested by `cgrun064` and `cgrun068`.